3rd Hum Awards

 The 3rd Hum Awards ceremony, presented by the Hum Television Network and Entertainment Channel (HTNEC), sponsored by Servis and Telenor, honored the best in fashion, music and Hum Television Dramas of 2014 and took place on 9 April 2015, at the Dubai World Trade Centre, Dubai, UAE at 8:30 p.m.
 UAE Standard Time and was televised on 23 May at 7:30 p.m.
 PST.
 During the ceremony, HTNEC presented Hum Awards in 25 categories along with 3 in honorary and 2 in special categories.
 The ceremony, televised in Pakistan by Hum TV, was produced and directed by Nazeer Saeed Janjua while executive produced by Maimona Siddiqui.

 Hamza Ali Abbasi and Sanam Jung hosted the ceremony along with Vasay Chaudhry and Ahmad Ali Butt.
 Hamza and Ahmad hosted the ceremony for the first time, while for the third year in a row, Jung and Vasay returned as host and co-host for the ceremony, respectively.
 During the ceremony, Hum also held its annual Honorary Awards, which were presented by host Sanam Saeed.
 For the first time since its inception, the ceremony was held in Dubai because of Hum Network's completion of a 10 years and its global success.
-Veteran actress Atiqa Odho served as a first brand ambassador of ceremony.
+Atiqa Odho served as the first brand ambassador of ceremony.